metrosystems-cpe/DDOM/README.md

 # DataDog Object Manager (DDOM)

-**DDOM** is a simple tool built to help us, the SRE team, to easely manage DataDog dashboards, monitors or screenboards.
+**DDOM** is a simple tool built by SRE team for easelly manage DataDog dashboards, monitors or screenboards.
 ## Configuration
 First of all you need to specify in **ddom.yaml** (ddom.yaml should be placed in the same directory whith the ddom binary file) a list of DataDog organisations.
 The format for this file is:
 ```yaml